apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

    # mkdir -p /export/primary
    # mkdir /export/secondary

-CentOS 6.x releases use NFSv4 by default.
+CentOS 7.x releases use NFSv4 by default.
 NFSv4 requires that domain setting matches on all clients.
 In our case, the domain is cloud.priv, so ensure that the domain setting in /etc/idmapd.conf is uncommented and set as follows:
 Domain = cloud.priv

-Now you'll need uncomment the configuration values in the file /etc/sysconfig/nfs
+Now you'll need to add the configuration values at the bottom in the file /etc/sysconfig/nfs (or merely uncomment and set them)

 .. parsed-literal::